-The ELI prepare students to student in an American university by improving their academic English proficiency.
+The ELI prepare students for an American university by improving their academic English proficiency.

 Why enroll in the Bridge Program?

 Successful completion of the program (B average or higher) waives the TOEFL/IELTS requirement for those who apply for an undergraduate degree from University of Utah and meet all other admission requirements.